morrownr/USB-WiFi/README.md

 WPA-3 SAE: yes
 Power requirements: Heavy load: ~380 mA
 ```
 Review by Nick - The Alfa AWUS036ACM is an excellent product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
-It can sustain 400+ Mb/s in AP mode.
-It runs cool and uses a maximum of only about 380 mA power when under heavy load (that is not much.)
+It is a very solid, stable performer in 5 GHz AP mode.
+It runs cool and uses a maximum of only about 380 mA power when under heavy load.
 Works so well with the Raspberry Pi 4B, 3B+ and 3B, it is almost like it was designed specifically for that hardware.
 Highly recommended.

 --- Netgear A6210 ---